yablokosmonaut/rbw-audio/README.md

 * [Epomaker TH-66 Pro](https://photos.app.goo.gl/1ZNbKphY8qrFD32F8) **$70** Completely unused (open box) with **3** choices of knob total.
 Comes with Monet MDA V2 keycap set, and the Flamingo linear switches.
 Stock cable and everything it would usually come with.

+* [Royal Kludge RK21](https://photos.app.goo.gl/KPSuxwe94AMxLnNP6) **$50** Can connect via dongle or Bluetooth, RGB, I have packed the case with cotton for acoustic reasons but I can remove that no problem.
+Stock keycaps, stock red switches.
+Removable bezel.

+* Coming soon: Drop Alt Low Profile w/ Seasalt Lemon linear switches, stock keycaps, and lubed stabs. **$70** I'd prpobably experiment with switches and keep this if that didn't mean having to make the switches in question 3 pin from 5.

+### Boards

+* Coming soon: Megalodon Doio Triple Knob 38% **$70**

+* Coming soon: Niz Plum Atom 68 (35g) - Will check exact features when I photograph **$TBA**

+* Coming soon: Niz Plum 75 (45g) - Will check exact features when I photograph **$TBA**

+* Coming soon: KBD67 Lite BLE - Smokey polycarbonate case.
+Case, board, stabs, no keycaps or switches **$80**

 ### Switches

 * [Gazzew Boba U4](https://photos.app.goo.gl/9QPnogSkxqiarfp16) **$30** for 67.
 Puts these at <50¢ per switch.